adriantanasa/connect-cloudant-store/README.md

 npm install connect-cloudant-store
 ```

-Using the CloudantStore session storage connector:
+Using the CloudantStore express-session storage:

 ```javascript